Cheapest-to-Deliver Collateral: A Common Factor Approach: Introduction

 offers a first estimate of the collateral choice option's value.

-A purely deterministic model of the (FX-adjusted) collateral rates in \eqref{eq:ctd} systematically undervalues the collateral choice option, as \Cref{fig:stoch-vs-det} demonstrates.
-Therein, an artificial example of deterministic and stochastic collateral rates is given, where the stochastic rates correspond on average to the deterministic rates, i.e.\ their expectations equal the deterministic rates.
-But as a direct consequence of Jensen's inequality, the maximum of the stochastic rates is always bigger or equal to the maximum of the deterministic rates,
+The inherent convexity of the discount factor formula \eqref{eq:ctd} implies that the result obtained from a deterministic model of the (FX-adjusted) collateral rates systematically differs from the result of a stochastic model.
+This is illustrated in Figure~\ref{fig:stoch-vs-det}, where an example of deterministic and stochastic collateral rates is given, chosen such that the expectation of the stochastic rates equals the deterministic rates.
+As a direct consequence of Jensen's inequality, the maximum of the stochastic rates is always greater or equal to the maximum of the deterministic rates,

+When these maxima are non-negative, as in the collateral spread formulation introduced in the following section, the discount factor produced by the deterministic model is always greater or equal to the discount factor obtained from the stochastic model.